SidhantGokulpure29/HoverPilot/README.md

 ---

-## 🎥 Live Demo (Coming Soon)

-Imagine this:
-You raise your hand.
-Your cursor follows.
-You tap your fingers.
-A click registers.
-No hardware.
-No gimmicks.
-Just code.

----

 ## 🧠 How It Works

 HoverPilot uses **MediaPipe’s 21-point hand landmark detection** to track your fingers and map their motion to screen coordinates.